Read Records forms and rules packet (pdf). (Note: These rules take precendence over any discrepancies found on this page.)

 - The Log Sheet(s)

-All questions regarding bicycle record attempts, cycling records, UMCA courses, etc., should be directed to the UMCA Records Chairperson.
+All questions regarding bicycle record attempts, cycling records, WUCA courses, etc., should be directed to the WUCA Records Chairperson.
 The initial application and fees must to be submitted to the Chairperson at least 21 days before the bicycle record attempt.